ivrunner/mdc-jekyll/_posts/2017-04-05-web-graphic-design-tools-of-the-trade.markdown

 Once you start designing and developing your going to end up with a lot of files.
 Having a place in the cloud where these are backed up to is a great idea.
 Not only if your computer takes a nose dive, but it allows you to access them anywhere.
 It's also cheap, and the pricing just gets better with time.

 I use Google Drive.
-There are a ton of other cloud services out there to use, I chose Drive due to its intergration with Google Docs which is my favorite document suite.
+There are a ton of other cloud services out there to use, I chose Drive due to its integration with Google Docs which is my favorite document suite.
 I write blog posts just like these in Google Docs.
 They are saved on my Google Drive and I can pull them up on lunch from my cell phone and make edits or jot down a quick point that I want to make.
 Find a cloud storage solution that works for you and use it to your advantage.
 Thats the most important part, most people have cloud storage but do not use it effectively.

 ### Notes and Project Tracking